bramley/phplist-plugin-sendgrid/README.md

 ##Usage##

 For guidance on using the plugin see the plugin's page within the phplist documentation site <https://resources.phplist.com/plugin/sendgrid>

-## Changes required to phplist files ##

-phplist does not currently support using a plugin to send emails, therefore one phplist file needs to be modified in order to use the plugin.
-The necessary code change is described on the plugin's documentation page.

 ## Support ##